 - If it’s unrealistic to do a complete color palette overhaul, what colors could shift you closer but are easier to match with your existing items?
 My board has more burnt oranges and mustards than greens, but I find that olive is a little easier to find (and I also love the color!) and also achieves the goal of diversifying my wardrobe from blacks and greys, so I might keep more of an eye out for that.

 3. Figure out what core items you want by making a very constrained theoretical capsule

-Maybe you do actually want to commit to a seasonal capsule, but even if you don’t, thinking about what your core pieces would be is a great way to force yourself to think about what pieces would make the biggest impact in your own wardrobe would be.
+Maybe you do actually want to commit to a seasonal capsule, but even if you don’t, thinking about what your core pieces would be is a great way to force yourself to think about what pieces would make the biggest impact in your own wardrobe.
 I like to make a spreadsheet based on Project 333, which is a more extreme capsule strategy where you choose 33 items and wear only those for 3 months.
 I definitely like to have more options than that, but since I’m trying to figure out what pieces could pair the most with my existing things, constraining myself to picking what would go in my top 33 results in a shorter (and hopefully more impactful) wish list.